 Land clearing for agriculture production is one of the biggest drivers of tropical deforestation today.
 Negative impacts associated with commodity-driven deforestation include loss of biodiversity, high levels of greenhouse gas emissions and the reduction of carbon storage sinks.
 Deforestation also degrades soil, uproots indigenous communities and compromises fresh water sources.

-Despite this, agriculture is a vital economic backbone for developing nations and is the single largest employer in the world, providing livelihoods for 40 per cent of today’s global population.
+Despite this, agriculture is a vital economic backbone for developing nations.
 It is the largest source of income and jobs for poor rural households, and the second largest source of employment worldwide.

 Increasing farm yields, access to finance and return on labour, while better managing natural resources with effective policy, will be key to enabling ‘good growth’ and reducing the need for further forest encroachment.

 The Good Growth Solution

 The Good Growth Partnership provides technical support to national and sub-national governments so that they can overhaul the way commodities are produced, creating sector wide and lasting change.
 This involves convening diverse stakeholders around a common vision and an agenda for action.
 Essentially our approach enables governments to fortify their support to producers, and to reform laws as well as enforcement systems.

 Through the Partnership we strengthen our efforts to cultivate sustainable production by aligning the national development plans and aspirations of producing countries with growing global demand for sustainable goods and investment.

 Through the FOLUR K2A Global Platform, we work with countries to strengthen their capacity to engage multiple stakeholders, including the private sector, to define and implement effective collective action to achieve sustainable production.
 This includes capacity to enhance producer support system by aligning public and private actions and adopting innovative solutions.